gzweigle/open-hybrid-piano/CONTRIBUTING.md

 # How to contribute to Stem Piano

-I doubt this will be a very popular project.
+Not sure this will be a popular project.

 However, if others would like to contribute, I welcome the collaboration.